 This woman, a sawmill worker, was in on the strike.
-The guards had taken to the streets with their dogs, so she spent most of the day inside some factory, not even venturing out into the yard.
+The guards were patrolling the streets with their dogs, so she spent most of the day inside some factory, not even venturing out into the yard.
 I wondered how they fed themselves—she talked about being crowded and dreaming of a nice long shower, but not of worrying about her next meal.
 Maybe I should’ve asked.
 Thing is, she was already jumpy and I didn’t want her to think I was accusing her of making shit up or anything.

 My informer didn’t wait to hear more.
 The governor was in the capital, but that made no difference.
 According to her, it was only a matter of time before he arrived and massacred everyone, so she ran away in the night.
 Some relatives of hers lived west of Omedura.
 I gave her some nureals for the train and she teared up.
 It always upsets me when people cry in public.